Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 <link rel="preconnect" href="https://fonts.googleapis.com">

-Extract only the styles needed for the visible area.
-Use Chrome Coverage tab to find unused CSS.
+Extract only the styles the visible area needs.
+Use Chrome’s Coverage tab to find unused CSS.

 <style>